lpego/PICT/README.md

 ``` bash
 crontab -e
 ```
-and you should be presented with a text interface; scroll all the way to the bottom (on smartphone apps there often are dedicated special buttons for this), and you will see this snippet:
+and you should be presented with a text interface; scroll all the way to the bottom (on smartphone apps there often are special buttons for arrow keys), and you will see this snippet:
 ``` bash
 0 21 * * * sudo killall python
 1 21 * * * sudo ifconfig wlan0 down